 The next morning, Smith bursts into Bellingham’s quarters and flashes a revolver in his face.
 Handing him a bonesaw, he gives him five minutes to cut up and burn the mummy before Smith plasters the wall with his brains.
 Clearly outraged but deeply frightened, Bellingham cooperates, destroying the mummy, which fills the room with the smell of resin, and begrudgingly follows it with the ancient scroll (which Smith has deduced contains the spell that awoke the mummy).
 Warning him that Peterson has his signed testimony, Smith demands that Bellingham depart and never return, which he does, disappearing to the Sudan.
 Smith, meanwhile, returns to his precious solitude and engrossing studies.

-Tragically, Doyle appears to have had a word limit to meet, because the story which begins sailing smoothly ends on a clunky note.
+Tragically, Doyle appears to have had a word limit to meet, because the story – which had been smooth up to the point where Smith threatens Bellingham – ends on a clunky note.
 It almost feels as though he misjudged the amount of his writing and suddenly reeled it in.
-The character of Plumptree serves no real purpose after his final appearance, the final confrontation is rushed and inorganic, the attack on Smith could be so much more better described, and worst of all – for this cozy, character-driven piece – there is no real resolution with the main characters (Did Hastie – as would be fitting – marry Lee’s sister?
+The character of Plumptree serves no real purpose after his final appearance, the final confrontation is rushed and inorganic, and worst of all – for this cozy, character-driven piece – there is no real resolution with the main characters: did Hastie – as would be fitting – marry Lee’s sister?
 How did Lee recover?
 What of Long Norton?
 Under what circumstances did Bellingham leave?
 What did Plumptree think of the whole matter?
-What about Styles?).
+What about Styles?